EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 	)
 ```
 {: file='https://github.com/EddyTheCo/NFTQMLShimmerpp/blob/v0.0.1/CMakeLists.txt'}
-> Now we have a library that can be easily reused in other applications.
+> Now we have a library that can be easily reused in other applications by using CMake.
 {: .prompt-info }

 ### Using Shimmer++ in the exposed QML type.